Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Algorithms

 \item $\textsc{schedule}(r, sched, S_{a})$.
 This function tries to schedule a task for request $r$ given the current schedule.
 If a task for $r$ satisfies $C_{a}$ it is inserted into the schedule.
 Otherwise, the scheduler may remove a single task from the schedule to satisfy the constraints.
 The task with the closest start time to the new task is used as a heuristic for removal.
 Agent $a$ remains assigned to a removed task and can attempt to re-schedule it in subsequent iterations.
 Task removal enables the search phase to overcome local maxima.
 Note that vanilla DCOSP considers all requests of equal priority and there is no temporal flexibility in the start or end times of tasks.
 However, DCOSP and the scheduling procedure are amenable to these extensions.

 \end{itemize}

 Without prior knowledge of the problem dynamics, it is difficult for any online algorithm to reason about which scheduled tasks will be executed.
-Prioritizing requests that are earlier in the horizon may be more likely not to be removed and yield reward.
+Prioritizing requests that are earlier in the horizon may be more likely to persist until execution and yield reward.
 However, expending resources early on in the horizon results in fewer resources available to handle problem dynamics later.
 Although D-NSS currently focuses on reactive repair, it can be extended to integrate proactive scheduling through predictive models, which is a subject of future work.

 We introduce variables to analyze the complexity of D-NSS.
-Let $L$ be the maximum size of a satellite's schedule, $A_\mathcal{N}$ be the largest set of agents in a sub-problem, and $R_\mathcal{N}$ be the largest set of requests in a sub-problem.
-In general $L {\ll} |R_\mathcal{N}| {\ll} |R|$ since $L$ is constrained by resources and time.
+Let $L$ be the maximum size of an agent's schedule, $A_\mathcal{N}$ be the largest set of agents in a sub-problem, and $R_\mathcal{N}$ be the largest set of requests in a sub-problem.
+In general $L \ll |R_\mathcal{N}| \ll |R|$ since $L$ is constrained by resources and time.
 Sub-problem computation via GND has a time complexity of $O(|R_\mathcal{N}|)$ and uses no communication.
 The \textsc{repair} procedure is individually computed by an agent and takes $O(|R_\mathcal{N}| \log L)$ time and again uses no communication.
 D-NSS inherits from NSS a computation and communication complexity of $O(|A_\mathcal{N}|{\cdot}|R_\mathcal{N}|)$ during an iteration.